any-docs/css/content/guides/masking/multiple_masks/index.md

 The [introductory guide to masking](/guides/Masking) introduces the different types of mask images and their modes.

-The `mask-image` property is analogous to the {{cssxref("background-image")}} property.
+The `mask-image` property is analogous to the `background-image` property.
 Just as with the `background-image` property, to include multiple mask images, the image values are separated by commas.

 ```css
 .multiple-gradient-mask {